 The instrumental part of the organ was classified as a historical monument in 1973.
 The restoration of the organ was done by Haerpfer in 1985-88.

 The samples are offered in 48kHz/24bit resolution.
 The multiple releases have three levels: short, mid and long.
-Hauptwerk v4.0 and higher supported for the Organ Definition File.
-The sample set is encrypted, which means that it can be used with Hauptwerk Basic or Hauptwerk Advanced versions exclusively.
-Hauptwerk Advanced version is strongly recommended, the Basic version is not suitable to run the Surround variant of the sample set (memory limitations, audio channels limitations).
+Hauptwerk v.5 or higher required.
+The sample set is encrypted and dongle protected, which means that it can be used with Hauptwerk software exclusively.
+Hauptwerk Advanced version is strongly recommended, the Lite version is not suitable to run the Surround variant of the sample set (memory limitations, audio channels limitations).
 There is no use of the sample set possible in any other software.

 The sample set is offered in the Surround variant (4 channels).
-The routing of the front and rear audio channels is demonstrated in the blog post.
 The reverb time is about 4-5 seconds.

 The original compass of the keyboards is 54 keys (up to the high f).
 The original compass of the pedal division is 27 sounding tones, although the pedalboard is extended to 30 keys, the high keys serve for the pedal coupler.
 The Hauptwerk model extends the pedal division to 30 sounding tones.